 Create HTTP Header Insertion Entries using Predefined Types

-a Decryption Policy Rule and, as you follow this procedure, configure
+- For SaaS application management, Create a Decryption Policy Rule and, as you follow this procedure, configure the following:

 - Edit or add a URL filtering profile.

-access the SaaS application for which you are configuring this header insertion
+- For SaaS application management, allow users to access the SaaS application for which you are configuring this header insertion rule.

 - Try to access an account or content that you expect to be able to access.
 If you cannot access the SaaS account or content, then the configuration is not working.